happycollision/articles/2023-01-02-variant-system/article.md

 You'll see that the CSS and images are the same, but the JavaScript files are different and we have a different variant JSON file named `mock.json`.
-If you upload these files to your server along side your previous uploaded files, you'll get something like the following.
+If you upload these files to your server alongside your previous uploaded files, you'll get something like the following.

 ```